jvdberg011/Warcraft-III-YouTD-savecode/README.md

 1. Save the following file to directory of your choice:  "wc3_youtd_savecode.py".
 2. Open script with your choice of editor.
-3. Edit line 10 of script, replacing 'C:\\...\\savecode.txt' with the filepath to your stored "savecode.txt"
+3. Edit line 10 of script, replacing 'C:\\...\\savecode.txt' with the full filepath to your stored "savecode.txt"
 4. Save and Exit.